-Anne R. Kapuscinski (left) is the former inaugural Sherman Fairchild Distinguished Professor of Sustainability Science, Chair of the Environmental Studies Program at Dartmouth College, and Chair of the Board of Directors for the Union of Concerned Scientists.
-Anne also works as the Editor in Chief of the Sustainability Transitions domain of Elementa, a multidisciplinary open-source scientific journal.
+Anne R. Kapuscinski (left) is the inaugural Sherman Fairchild Distinguished Professor of Sustainability Science, former Chair of the Environmental Studies Program at Dartmouth College, and Chair of the Board of Directors for the Union of Concerned Scientists.
+Anne is also Editor in Chief of the Sustainability Transitions domain of Elementa, a multidisciplinary open-access, peer reviewed journal.
 For Anne’s full bio, CV, and more click her profile picture.

 Pallab Sarker (right) is a Research Assistant Professor in Sustainable Fish Nutrition in the Environmental Studies Program at Dartmouth College.
 His research in aquaculture nutrition aims to improve environmental sustainability of aquaculture.
 His current research evaluates microalgae as alternative ingredients for fishmeal and fish oil in aquaculture feed to reduce dependence on forage fisheries, and to formulate nutritionally balanced, environmentally sustainable, and cost-effective diets. .
 For Pallab’s full bio, CV, and more click his profile picture.

 Tyler Pavlowich, PhD (December 2017), Ecology, Evolution, Ecology and Society

 Education: BS from University of Minnesota, Twin Cities in Biology, 2005